 The CS and CE programs each require you to take 180 total credits to graduate.
 You will need to fulfill a General Education component, a Mathematics and Science component, and a Computer (Science or Engineering) component that consists of required classes and senior electives.
 For those students who are considering a double major, see below for an explanation of exceptions to our standard degree requirements.

-Please refer to the CSE Satisfactory Progress Policy for information about minimum course load, dropping required courses, and other academic policies and procedures.
+Please refer to the Allen School Continuation Policy for information about minimum course load, dropping required courses, and other academic policies and procedures.

-Check out the flow-chart below to help you understand the required CS and CE core 300 level courses and their pre-requisites.
+Check out the flow-chart below to help you understand the CSE 300 level courses and their pre-requisites.

 Data Science Option